 Starting 1 July 2021, Gmail ads campaigns will become “read only”.
 This means that after this date, advertisers will not be able to create new Gmail campaigns or make changes to existing Gmail campaigns, including edits to existing Gmail ads.

 To continue serving ads on Gmail, we recommend that you create a Discovery campaign.
-Discovery ads allow you to expand your reach from Gmail to other Google-owned surfaces, which reach 3 billion people monthly and include YouTube and Discover, reaching three billion people globally.
+Discovery ads allow you to expand your reach from Gmail to other Google-owned surfaces, which reach 3 billion people monthly and include YouTube and Discover.
 Learn more about creating and managing Discovery ads

 In an effort to achieve greater consistency across ad targeting products, our Gmail Ads content policies will be updated to align with Google’s Interest-Based Advertising content policies in late May or early June 2016.
 When we make this change current Gmail Ads prohibited content policies will be removed, and Gmail Ads will then be covered entirely by our Interest-Based Advertising content policies.

 What this means for you on Gmail AdsWe’ll relax several Gmail Ads content policies, allowing advertisers to create Gmail Ads on the following content categories: